 Elizabeth YorkFaculty

 Elizabeth York lives in St. Paul, MN, and is sought after as a performer and teacher across the region.
-She currently holds the positions of Associate Concertmaster and Personnel Manager of the South Dakota Symphony Orchestra.
+She currently holds the positions of Associate Concertmaster and Personnel Manager of the South Dakota Symphony Orchestra, and interim Associate Concertmaster of the Sioux City Symphony Orhcestra.

 Dr. York is an avid chamber musician and recitalist with interest in a wide range of musical styles, from baroque performance practice to contemporary music.
 She was a 2023-24 MPR Classnotes artist as a member of the Ninebark Ensemble.
-Select recent performance highlights include projects with Apollo Chamber Music Festival, Florestan Chamber Music, 10th Wave Chamber Music Collective, Transept, and Sioux Falls Chamber Music Collective, as well as solo violin recitals at The Baroque Room in St. Paul, BARC in Windom, MN, Paramount Theater in St. Cloud, MN, and a guest recital at the University of South Dakota.
-Dr. York plays baroque violin as a member of Lyra Baroque Orchestra, where she also previously served a three-year term as Players’ Representative on the board of directors.
+Select recent performance highlights include projects with Lake Pepin Chamber Music, Apollo Chamber Music Festival, Florestan Chamber Music, 10th Wave Chamber Music Collective, Transept, and Sioux Falls Chamber Music Collective, as well as solo violin recitals at The Baroque Room in St. Paul, BARC in Windom, MN, Paramount Theater in St. Cloud, MN, and a guest recital at the University of South Dakota.
+She has taught at Birch Creek Music Performance Center since 2013 and served as Concertmaster for the 2025 Symphony Session.

 www.elizabeth-york.com